efredericks/gvsu-cis373/assets/labs/lab8-hashing.md

 ## Make your backup

 We're going to be "starting fresh."
 So, backup last week's code and create a new `code.py` file.
+You can also remove the `boot.py` file since we won't be writing to disk this lab (and we don't want it messing anything up).
+After you do make sure you do a full power reset of the device!

 {: .note }
 If you have a Bluefruit and are interested in Bluetooth beacons, [last year's lab](/assets/labs/prior/lab8.md) provides information on that.
 The documentation is a bit circuitous, so this might be helpful.